purdue-arc/site/content/wiki/Active Projects/drone-delivery/fa22-updates.md

    * To be improved in Spring 2023.
 * OpenCV integration for detecting obstacles at a greater depth.

-The Output from the A* algorithm we develped:
 <img src="images/astar_path.png" alt="astar" width="400"/>

-An example of an unideal path:
 <img src="images/sub_optimal.png" alt="erros" width="400"/>